About this guide

 Install a water-efficient showerhead

-Installing a water-efficient 4-star showerhead can save a family of four $315 a year on water bills, there will also be savings on energy bills because less water will need to be heated.
+Installing a water-efficient 4-star showerhead can save a family of four $315 a year on water bills.
+This saves on your water bills and your energy bills because less water will need to be heated.

 Replacing a hot water system

 If your system fails, replacing it with a suitable energy-efficient model can reduce energy use.
-Research the options in advance to avoid making a rushed decision.
+Research your choices in advance to avoid making a rushed decision.

 Appliances account for up to 30% of household energy use.